THINGS TO SEE

 Personal guided sightseeing in a timeless city.
 Beyond the superficial.
 Tours of Palermo at your own pace.

-Unique tours of Sicily for 2013.
+Unique tours of Sicily for 2014 and 2015.
 Weekly tours around Sicily, day tours, independent travel

 packages and much more.
 Shore excursions too!
 Visit our Sicily tours page

 It's more than artichokes and red wine!
 Enjoy

 learning to cook classic, and not so classic, Sicilian dishes with the staff of Cin-Cin, one of Palermo's

 finest restaurants.
 From market to table!
 Visit our site for more information.
 (Above: Fritella, made with